MizaGBF/RPGMTL/readme.md

 A file with no remaining strings to translate will appear **green**.
 Some RPG Maker MV/MZ files are set to be ignored by default.

-Additionally, folders containing virtual file (See the [Archive System](#archive-system) section below) will appear with a light grey background.
+Additionally, folders containing virtual files will appear with a light grey background.

 ### Modifying Strings